Thraxerrrr/RavencrestCouriers/README.md

 Administrators can tune several settings related to this mod.
 Below is an overview:

 - **baseFlightDurationSec**: the number of seconds it takes a bird to reach its destination.
-Default value: 3600 seconds.
+Default value: `3600` seconds.
 - **checkMessageFrequencySec**: how often the server will run a check for message delivery.
-Default value: 60 seconds.
+Default value: `60` seconds.
 - **allowRenderImages**: use this setting to prevent scrolls and books from showing images.
-Default value: true (images are allowed).
+Default value: `true` (images are allowed).
 - **birdXPPerHour**: the amount of XP a bird receives every hour when sitting on a player's shoulder.
-Default value: 5000.
+Default value: `5000`.
 - **birdXPPerMessage**: the amount of XP a bird receives every time it delivers a message.
-Default value: 10000.
+Default value: `10000`.
 - **detectionModeEnabled**: enable or disable the use of Detection Mode on birds.
-Default value: true (Detection Mode is allowed).
+Default value: `true` (Detection Mode is allowed).
 - **allowCopyBooks**: enable the button to copy books for all players, admins only, or nobody.
 Possible values: `all`, `admin`, `none`.
 Default value: `none`.
+- **allowTracking**: enable the ability for equipped birds to track birds, people and other animals.
+Default value: `true`.
+- **allowNPCTracking**: enable the ability for equipped birds to track NPCs and animals (both wild and tamed).
+Default value: `false`.
+- **allowPlayerTracking**: enable the ability for equipped birds to track other players.
+Default value: `false`.

 To change a setting, you must have administrator privileges.
 Open the console (by default using the tilde '~' sign), and enter the command:
 ```